fangwei123456/python-jpeg-encoder/README.md

 ### **Usage:**

-`python jpegEncoder.py inputBMPFileName outputJPEGFilename quality(from 1 to 100) debugMode(0 or 1)`
+`python jpegEncoder.py inputBMPFileName outputJPEGFileName quality(from 1 to 100) debugMode(0 or 1)`

 Example: